 - A minimum cumulative undergraduate GPA of 2.67

 - Two official transcripts of all undergraduate work and any prior graduate work

 - Two letters of recommendation accompanied by the Letter of Recommendation Cover sheet.
-Note: Recommendations must be obtained from individuals who are not family members, personal friends or members of the USJ School of Education.
+Note: Recommendations must be obtained from individuals who are not family members, personal friends or members of the USJ Department of Education.

 - A letter of intent